crispab/crisp-dna/_docs/bun-protocol.md

 The Bun Protocol
 ================

-The Bun protocol ("Bullprotokollet" in Swedish) is a lightweight, decentralized request routing protocol.
+The Bun protocol is a lightweight, decentralized request routing protocol.
 It is designed to be the simplest possible way to handle requests that are shared by a distributed group of people.
 We use it mostly to handle incoming client requests.

-> We introduced this to Crisp a few years ago because we had just created a lightweight recruitment process, and later when we were creating a lightweight sales process we noticed many similarities.
-So we did an [extract to interface](http://sourcemaking.com/refactoring/extract-interface) refactoring and created this "Bun Protocol" :o)
+> We introduced this to Product Space after seeing how effective it was at Nomad8, having a lightweight sales process.

 The metaphor
 ------------